 A typical year of the SIMPLE-Crypto Association follows four main steps:

-• Scientific council The scientific council reviews the proposed developments and establishes a priority list of projects.
+- Scientific council.
+The scientific council reviews the proposed developments and establishes a priority list of projects (with a tentative time budget).
 It also makes suggestions of developers to contact.
 The report is updated based on this feedack.

 The four main criteria driving the selection of the projects are: